ereynolds123/beginning/README.md

-# Portfolio
+# Beginning to Code

-This is my web development portfolio.
-Please check out my website emilyreynoldsdesigns.com
+This is the first projects I did.
+For current work,  please check out my website emilyreynoldsdesigns.com

 You can see examples of my websites at: burlingtontenantsunion.com